Anthrocon/docs/content/docs/GitHub/Overview.md

 Anytime changes are made, Hugo generates finished HTML website files from Markdown.

+Hugo is a static website generator.
+This means all files are processed and stored ready to deliver.
+This differs from most websites that generate pages on-the-fly with each visit.

 ### GitHub Pages

-GitHub Pages is a lightweight website server that stores and serves the finished HTML files.
+GitHub Pages is a lightweight website server that stores and serves the finished website files.

 ### Cloudflare